Fact-checked by the CapitalLendingNews editorial team

 How Does the Yield Curve Affect Different Loan Types?

-The yield curve does not hit all borrowers equally.
+Not all borrowers feel the curve the same way.
 Different loan products track different points on the curve, which means a re-steepening affects your mortgage rate differently than your credit card APR.

 Mortgages and the 10-Year Treasury

 Fixed-rate mortgages shadow the 10-year Treasury most closely.
-When the 10-year yield is elevated, as it is now, fixed mortgage rates stay high regardless of what the Fed does with short-term rates.
-This is why Fed rate cuts in late 2024 did not translate into lower mortgage rates — the long end of the curve barely moved.
-For a deeper look at how 2025 rate dynamics have played out for homebuyers, see this overview of how mortgage rates have shifted.
+At current elevated 10-year yields, fixed mortgage rates stay high regardless of what the Fed does with short-term rates.
+This is why Fed rate cuts in late 2024 did not translate into lower mortgage rates: the long end of the curve barely moved.
+For a deeper look at how these rate dynamics have played out for homebuyers, see this overview of how mortgage rates have shifted.

 HELOCs, Credit Cards, and Variable Loans

-Understanding the choice between fixed and variable products is essential when the curve is transitioning.
+The choice between fixed and variable products is rarely straightforward during a curve transition.
 The comparison in this fixed vs. variable interest rate breakdown is especially relevant right now, when both benchmarks are moving in different directions.

 Key Takeaway: Fixed mortgages track the 10-year Treasury; variable products track the prime rate, currently 7.50% per WSJ Money Rates.
 In a re-steepening environment, variable-rate borrowers benefit first from Fed cuts, while fixed-rate relief depends on the long end of the curve declining.